Joseph A. Lombardo

-Are the New Court Fees Enough to Cover Bail Reform?
+Are the New Court Fees Enough to Cover Bail Reform in NJ?

 However, some have lawmakers have raised concerns about the increases being too minimal to fully cover the bail assessment aspect of the program.
 Sen. Sam R. Thompson (R-Middlesex) says that despite the $22 million which will be pumped into bail reform — which includes hiring additional staff and purchasing new drug testing equipment — New Jersey will still be $13 million short of the $35 million budget it needs to accommodate the 48-hour turnaround for pretrial risk assessments that was outlined in S946 earlier this summer.

 “The overall cost of that program is a concern,” says Sen. Thompson.
 “They didn’t really break down what that would be, and it has the potential to add an awful lot of employees and an awful lot of costs.”

 Thompson is referring to a part of the bill which states, “According to the Administrative Office of the Courts (AOC), the bill’s provisions regarding non-monetary bail alternatives and speedy trial deadlines… that require the creation of a Statewide Pretrial Services Program would necessitate the hiring of staff to administer risk assessments and monitor defendants pending trial… at a cost of $35 million annually plus an additional $2.4 million in one-time costs to establish a fully integrated information technology system dedicated to the work of the Pretrial Services Unit.”